-- Select the user account and double-click ♥. - 5.
-Save the changes.
+- Select the user account and double-click

+O.

+- 5. Save the changes.

-To specify account policies for a group
+To specify account policies for groups

-- 1. Select the Active Directory | Account policies category. - 2.
+- 1. In the Manager, select the Active Directory > Account policies category. - 2.
 Select the account policy in the result list. - 3.
 Select the Assign groups task. - 4.
-In the Add assignments pane, assign groups.
+In the Add assignments pane, assign the groups.